Educ00/mdisc-2425/docs/mdisc/us14_algorithm_documentation.md

 ### 6. Recursive DFS for Eulerian Path

 **Purpose**: Perform Fleury traversal recursively.

+**How it works**:
+- For the current station:
+    - If only one edge is available, use it.
+    - Otherwise, iterate over all available edges and pick the first one that is **not a bridge**.
+    - If all are bridges, pick any edge.
+- Remove the selected edge from both connected stations.
+- Recursively traverse to the next station.
+- Add the edge to the final path **after** recursive call (post-order traversal).

 ```java
 private void dfsFleuryUndirected(Map<Station, List<Railway>> graph, Station station, List<Railway> path) {